Muddy Dog FAQ

 You don’t need to be able to run a marathon to take part, but you’ll need to be relatively fit, particularly if you’re taking on the 5km course.
 We provide you with training tips and advice to help you reach the finish line.

 This is an outdoor challenge event, please make sure you come prepared for all weather conditions.
 We recommend you wear lightweight tights or waterproof comfortable trousers and comfortable trainers.
+Please ensure your trainers are done up tightly to avoid losing them in the mud.

 Keep an eye on the weather forecast leading up to the event.
 If it is going to be hot please ensure you wear a hat, sun cream and appropriate clothing.
 It is important that you keep yourself and your dog hydrated throughout the day and keep to shaded areas where possible.
 If it is a hot day we will consider shortening the course and if it gets extremely hot we may consider closing the course.
 Please check the Muddy Dog Facebook page for updates in the lead up to event days.